razorpay/blade/rfcs/2021-19-02-units-for-typography-and-layout.md

 | Everything rems           |           ✅           |          ✅           |         ⚠️         |        ✅         |
 | Tyography rems, layout px |           ✅           |          ❌           |         ✅         |        ✅         |

->⚠️: Doesn't breaks but doesn't renders as expected
+>⚠️ Doesn't breaks but doesn't renders as expected
 ### Accessibility Guideline?
-The WCAG guideline says that content satisfies the success criterion if it can be scaled up to 200%.
+The WCAG guideline says that content satisfies the **success criterion** if it can be **scaled up to 200%**.
 It can go beyond that but logically beyond that the scaling becomes more extreme and adaptive layouts may introduce usability problems.

 For example, words may be too wide to fit into the horizontal space available to them, causing them to be truncated; layout constraints may cause text to overlap with other content when it is scaled larger; or only one word of a sentence may fit on each line, causing the sentence to be displayed as a vertical column of text that is difficult to read.
 >🔗 [WCAG guideline link](https://www.w3.org/WAI/WCAG21/Understanding/resize-text.html)